Published 10 February 2020

-- If you work for one of our service providers or service delivery partners: We may collect employment information about you including name, job title, contact details and background and criminal history information.
+- If you work for or contract with one of our service providers or service delivery partners: We may collect employment information about you including name, job title, contact details and background and criminal history information.

-- respond to applications, questions, requests or complaints that you have made to us or that have been passed to us by your internet or telephone service provider(s) or other parties ,
+- responding to applications, questions, requests or complaints that you have made to us or that have been passed to us by your internet or telephone service provider(s) or other parties,

-- manage requests for connection to the nbn™ access network, carry out installations, manage the network, check and fix service or connection problems, and improve your experience on the nbn™ access network
+- managing requests for connection to the nbn™ access network, carrying out installations, managing the network, checking and fixing service or connection problems, and improving your experience on the nbn™ access network,

-- conduct and commission customer experience and market research,
+- conducting and commissioning customer experience and market research,

-- if you have applied to work with us, assess your application,
+- assessing your application if you have applied to work with us,

-- if you work with one of our service delivery partners, manage our relationship with that partner,
+- if you work or contract with one of our service delivery partners, managing our relationship with that partner,

-- comply with laws, including assisting government agencies and law enforcement investigations, and
+- complying with laws, including assisting government agencies and law enforcement investigations,

-- improve our products, services and the online user experience we provide to you
+- improving our products, services and the online user experience we provide to you, and

-- optimise our marketing expenditure and business activities using anonymised insights and analytics
+- optimising our marketing expenditure and business activities using anonymised insights and analytics.